brainboxdotcc/dpp-mysql/README.md

 To use transactions, wrap the transaction in the `db::transaction` function, and use only the `db::query` function within it for queries.
 Return true to commit the transaction, or throw any exception or return false to roll back the transaction.

 Note that during a transaction all other queries will be forced to wait until the transaction is completed.
+Transactions are asynchronous, so use the callback to be notified when it completes, or use co_transaction as below:

 ```cpp
 #include <dpp/dpp.h>